(Note: This story was originally published July 1.)

 That success conferred Westmoreland options.
 Instead of a 12-year service commitment, he had the chance to take a five-year term, allowing him the opportunity to make a run at professional golf while he was still in his athletic prime.
 It was a path already taken by fellow servicemen Billy Hurley III (an economics teacher and electronic division officer for the Navy) and Tom Whitney (a nuclear-missile operator from Air Force) in their pursuit of the PGA Tour.

 “To see what those guys did, and how they did it, was inspirational,” Westmoreland says.
 “It gave me the confidence that, as tough as this would be, I could ultimately achieve my goal.”

-In 2017, he was called back to the Academy in a combative instructor role, which Westmoreland describes as a mix of wrestling and ground grappling.
-“Hey, I get paid to wear a mouthpiece, so you know it’s not a bad gig,” he explains.
+In 2017, he was called back to the Academy in a combative-instructor role, which Westmoreland describes as a mix of wrestling and ground grappling.
+“Hey, I get paid to wear a mouthpiece, so you know it’s not a bad gig,” he says.

 Before his return to Colorado Springs, Westmoreland had a month leave, which he spent trying to Monday qualify at Web.com Tour events.
 He succeeded twice, gaining entry into the Wichita Open and the Ellie Mae Classic.
 Though he missed both cuts, it instilled confidence that his “weekend warrior” game wasn’t that far off from those spending every waking hour with the sport.